anojht/synology-cloud-sync-decrypt-tool/README.md

 # Goal

 Currently, Synology has this tool available for Windows and Ubuntu/Fedora but not on mac and the tool is closed source.
-An open source implementation/description of the encryption/decryption algorithm used by Synology NAS products in their Cloud Sync feature, where one can sync data on the NAS to the likes of Google Drive.
+I want to create an open source implementation/description of the encryption/decryption algorithm used by Synology NAS products in their Cloud Sync feature, where one can sync data on the NAS to the likes of Google Drive.